Daquiver1/Frontend-Grading-Assignment/README.md

 Describe how to use the application, highlighting key functionalities such as logging in, viewing grades, reporting missing grades, and contacting instructors.

+## Home:

+When you open the application, you will be directed to the home page.
+The application's home page introduces its features and benefits, and users can navigate to other sections using the provided menu or buttons.

+## Logging In:

+To access personalized information and features, log in to the application, click the login button on the home page, enter your credentials, and authenticate your identity to access the application's features.

+## Dashboard:

+Upon login, the dashboard serves as the application's central hub, offering an overview of academic information, including profile, upcoming events, announcements, and grades summary.

+## Viewing Grades:

+The dashboard features a "Grades" or "Academic Progress" section, where you can view your grades, track your progress, and evaluate your performance in each subject, by clicking or tapping on it.

+## Reporting Missing Grades:

+A missing grade on the dashboard indicates that the subject's grade hasn't been recorded yet.
+To report it, click the "Report Missing Grade" button, provide required details, and submit the form to notify instructors.

+## Contacting Instructors:

+The application allows users to easily communicate with instructors regarding specific subjects or grades by providing contact information in the dashboard or profile section, including name, email, office hours, and messaging feature.

+## Help and Support:

+The application typically has a dedicated help and support section, accessible through the "Help," "Support," or "FAQ" options in the navigation menu or footer, offering resources, user guides, and contact information for assistance.

 ## Contribution

 To contribute to this project, please follow these guidelines: